U.S. Marine tells court he is sorry for Iraq killings

 FACES MAXIMUM THREE MONTH SENTENCE

-Wuterich faced a maximum sentence of three months of confinement, forfeiture of two-thirds of his pay for three months and a reduction in rank, a Camp Pendleton spokesman said.
+Wuterich faces a maximum sentence of three months of confinement, forfeiture of two-thirds of his pay for three months and a reduction in rank when he is sentenced on Tuesday, a Camp Pendleton spokesman said.
 Any discharge process faced by Wuterich, a father of three girls, will be separate from his sentencing.

 Wuterich was accused of being the ringleader in a series of November 19, 2005, shootings and grenade attacks that left two dozen civilians dead in Haditha, a city west of Baghdad that was then an insurgent hotspot.